hjicks/gathesis/proposal.md

 ## Abstract
 QEMU^[[Quick EMUlator: A Portable machine emulator](https://qemu.org)]
-is the de-facto virtualization tool in open-source operating systems, due to it's light weight, flexibility and portability.
-It's performance however is **very** slow without hardware-assisted accelerators.
+is the de-facto virtualization tool in open-source operating systems, due to its light weight, flexibility and portability.
+Its performance however is **very** slow without hardware-assisted accelerators.
 We propose a new accelerator back-end for QEMU for OpenBSD's VMM hypervisor^[[Virtual Machine Monitor](https://cvsweb.openbsd.org/src/sys/dev/vmm/)],